-This T-shirt design is for the GCKFA membership ($30).
-These t-shirts are available now with a new membership purchase via PayPal.
+T-shirts are available at GCKFA events only!
 Current members can purchase the T-shirt for $10.
 Non-members can purchase a T-Shirt for $20.
+You can become a member for a $20.00 donation to help promote the sport of kayak fishing along the Gulf Coast.
 T-Shirts for current member and non-members will only be available at GCKFA events.

 The Gulf Coast Kayak Fishing Association invites you to join us on facebook to keep up with the most current information.

-The Gulf Coast Kayak Fishing Association holds the annual Spring Tournament Captains Meeting at Hooters on Pensacola Beach, Friday night before the Saturday tournament.
+The Gulf Coast Kayak Fishing Association holds the annual Spring Tournament Captains Meeting, Friday June3rd at 6:00PM the night before the Saturday tournament on June 4th.

 The Captains meeting is a great way to meet your fellow anglers, learn about last minute rule changes and recieve door prizes.